ankan1811/FireFlash/README.md

- ## 10. Using postman to verify the get and post requests
+ ## 10. Using postman to verify the post requests

  ![](images/postman1.png)